YaQia/tailbench-in-container/README.md

 $ make image
 ```

-this will build a image (default tailbenchenv:centos7) base on centos7, and install nessessary packages as follow:
+this will build a image base on centos7, and install nessessary packages as follow:

 ```shell
 make automake file \